saul1310/Memory_Forge/ReadMe.md

 - 🛠️ **Memory Allocation**
 - 🗑️ **Memory Deallocation**

-The cordata structure is a bitmap*that tracks available memory.
+The core data structure is a bitmap*that tracks available memory.

 ---